MetaProvide/landing-site/assets/markdown/May Newsletter Expanded.md

 ### When will these services be available?

-We are thrilled to launch Adminly in August this year (*keep reading for a sneak peak at our platform*)!
+We are thrilled to launch Adminly in end of this year (*keep reading for a sneak peak at our platform*)!
 In 2023 we will offer MetaFriend and begin developing MetaLand.

 ### Why are we on this mission?